Michael welcomes candidate in St. George’s-Stephenville East

 NL NDP launches Raise the Minimum Wage Campaign

-(June 5, 2014) On Saturday, June 14 please join New Democrats across the province in talking to our neighbours about RAISING THE MINIMUM WAGE.
+(June 5, 2014) Please join New Democrats across the province in talking to our neighbours about RAISING THE MINIMUM WAGE.

 WHY DOES THIS MATTER?

 - In our province, we have the greatest percentage of the workforce earning the provincial minimum wage in Canada, with WOMEN, YOUTH and those from RURAL areas making up a disproportionate number of these workers

 - There has been NO INCREASE in the minimum wage since 2010, which has had detrimental impacts on the purchasing power of the most vulnerable members of the provincial workforce

 - Minimum wage earners DO NOT earn enough money for the necessities of life, and even full-time minimum wage earners barely meet the Low-Income Cut-Off (LICO) of $19,496 (single person)